 It also enables you to keep track of your maintenance costs, manage insurance policies related to fixed assets, post fixed asset transactions and generate various reports and statistics.
-This article will take you through the basics of what you need to know when it comes to Fixed Assets!
+This article will take you through the basics of what you need to know when it comes to Fixed Assets in Dynamics NAV!
 Get your cuppa and biscuit at the ready!

 To start with, for each fixed asset, you must set up a card containing information about the asset.
 Buildings or production equipment can be set up as a main asset with a component list.
 A fixed asset can be split up into several fixed assets, and several fixed assets can be combined in one.
 If a fixed asset is partially disposed, it must be separated into two fixed assets, and then one of them can be sold.
 Fixed assets can be grouped in various ways, for example, by class, department or location.
 You can set up budgeted assets.
 This makes it possible to include any anticipated acquisitions and sales in reports.